neurotechuoft/neural-turret/README.md

 ## Setting Up

 1. Clone this repo locally.
+2. Run neurostack client locally on port :8002
+3. run "npm run robotserver"
-2. run "npm start" and wait.
+4. in a new terminal, run "npm start" and wait.

 ## Developer Notes